 |Snack||Depends.
 If I am lacking fruit I will eat more fruit, sometimes treat myself to a dessert type of food or another plant based protein product|

 Be smart about what you choose to eat.
-Don’t deprive yourself of all the foods you love or you’ll likely spurge and ruin all your good intentions.
+Don’t deprive yourself of all the foods you enjoy, YOLO.
 All you have to do is try.
 Take it one small step at a time and work at it, because as with anything new, we get better with time.

 Your schedule is unique to you, as is your body, your preferences and your needs.
 That is why following a meal plan laid out by someone else for someone else is not likely to work for you.
 How much time do you have in the morning for breakfast?
 Can you eat snacks during your work day?
 Are you feeding just yourself or your whole family at dinner?
 In order to successfully meal prep you figure out what works for YOU.